 Alternatively, you can design a separate mobile app for your store.
 Such an app will be quick to load pages, help customers locate products easily, and speed up secure payment and checkout.
 Customers will keenly install your mobile app if you offer them incentives (discounts) to shop on it.

 Send Alerts for Abandoned Shopping Carts

 All e-commerce stores experience cart abandonment.
 This basically refers to losing a customer while they are in the process of checkout.

 According to findings from 2018, 74.58% of online retail orders were abandoned, i.e., not converted into a purchase.
 The causes of abandonment can be several, including shipping costs, comparisons with products on other websites, site loading speed, forced signups, and distractions.
 You can deal with this problem, though.

 If you collect customer email addresses during checkout, use them to your advantage.
 Send customers a cart abandonment notification email immediately after it occurs to prevent them from shopping elsewhere.
 In the reminder, include a personalized message along with images of the products they left behind.

 If the shopper still does not complete the purchase, follow up with a couple of more alerts.
 You can even include a discount code to push them to convert.

 Offer Shipping Free or at Reduced Prices

-Apparently, 79% of US consumers said that free shipping would make them more likely to shop online.
+Apparently, 79% of US consumers said free shipping would make them more likely to shop online.

-Further, in a study conducted by Walker Sands Future of Retail, nine out of 10 of the surveyed participants said free shipping was the number one incentive to make them shop online more often.
+Further, in a study conducted by Walker Sands Future of Retail, nine out of 10 surveyed participants said free shipping was the number one incentive to make them shop online more often.